JaceDeane/pokeRGBplus/TO DO.md

 - Unveiling a Ghost does not animate the revealed Pokémon, nor play their cry

-- Victory Road considered to be Johto `pokeRGBplus\engine\overworld\landmarks.asm`
+- Victory Road considered to be Johto\
+	`pokeRGBplus\engine\overworld\landmarks.asm`

+- Gen I has a function that temporarily sets the specified Pokémon as SEEN so that the Pokédex entry is displayed (Something to note, may not bother with)

 ## Tutorials: